CiaranOMara/Contributing/docs/src/index.md

 1. Contribute a package to BioJulia.
 2. [Join the BioJulia GitHub organisation.](joinbiojulia.md)
-3. File an issue:
+3. File an issue reporting a bug, offering suggestions, or leaving feedback.
-    - Reporting a bug.
-    - Offering suggestions.
-    - Leaving feedback.
 4. Contribute to existing BioJulia packages.
 5. Come and talk to us! :)